aibaba-ai/aibaba-ai/docs/docs/integrations/providers/databricks.md

 embeddings = DatabricksEmbeddings(endpoint="databricks-bge-large-en")
 ```

-See the [usage example](/docs/integrations/text_embedding/databricks) for more guidance on how to use it within your LangChain application.
+See the [usage example](/docs/integrations/text_embedding/databricks) for more guidance on how to use it within your AI Agents Force application.

 Vector Search